Michael Harris II Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.96 team ERA that ranks 10th across all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).

-- In his most recent appearance on Sunday against the Cincinnati Reds, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering six hits.
+- The righty's most recent time out came on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.

-- The 30-year-old has a 3.79 ERA and 6.2 strikeouts per nine innings across 12 games this season, while allowing a batting average of .296 to his opponents.
+- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.